Mathematics (MATH) Courses

 Basic concepts: ideals, homomorphisms, nilpotent, solvable, semi-simple.
 Representations, universal enveloping algebra.
 Semi-simple Lie algebras: structure theory, classification, and representation theory.

 Fundamental principles as applied to abelian, nilpotent, solvable, free, and finite groups; representations.
-Also offered, with different requirements, as MATH 4106, for which additional credit is precluded.

 Groups, Sylow subgroups, finitely generated abelian groups.
 Rings, field of fractions, principal ideal domains, modules.
 Polynomial algebra, Euclidean algorithm, unique factorization.